Snowpark Container Services: Working with services

 When updating service code that is part of a native app with containers, you can use the SYSTEM$WAIT_FOR_SERVICES system function to pause the native app setup script to allow for the services to upgrade completely.
 For more information, see Upgrade an app.

-When multiple service instances are running, Snowflake performs a rolling upgrade in descending order based on the ID of the service instances.
-Use the following commands to monitor service upgrades:
+When multiple service instances are running, Snowflake performs a rolling update, in descending order, based on the ID of the service instances.
+Use the following commands to monitor service updates:

-column in the output represents the spec digest of the current service specification.
-You can execute this command periodically; a change in thespec_digest
+• The spec_digest column in the output represents the spec digest of the current service specification.
+You can execute this command periodically; a change in the spec_digest value indicates a service upgrade was triggered.
+The spec_digest is in use only after is_upgrading is FALSE; otherwise, the service upgrade is still in progress.

-output column from SHOW SERVICES, which always returns the latest spec digest.
-It simply indicates the service upgrade is in progress and service instances are still running the old version of the service.
+• During the service upgrade, the spec_digest column in the output of this command might show a different value from SHOW SERVICES, which always returns the latest spec digest.
+This difference simply indicates that the service upgrade is in progress and service instances are still running the old version of the service.

 You can use the these commands:

-Use the DESCRIBE SERVICE command to retrieve the properties and status of a service.
+• Use the DESCRIBE SERVICE command to retrieve the properties and status of a service.
+The output returns all service properties.

 You can also specify IN DATABASE or IN SCHEMA to list the services in the current (or specified) database or schema.